No description

 -d, --data-dir ~/.hero_redis Database directory

---encryption-key required Encryption key for DB 0
+--encryption-key hero_redis_default_key Encryption key for DB 0

---admin-secret - Admin secret for simple auth
+--admin-secret (none) Admin secret (repeatable; enables auth mode)

 -v, --verbose false Enable debug logging